 The Trial By Media

 After Araujo decided to press charges, the judge, William Young decided to allow the media to film the trial: a mistake he regrets to this day.
 The trial, like most rape trials, turned out to be grueling and disturbing for the victim, Araujo.
-However, the difference, this time around was the fact that the court proceedings were being FULLY televised.
-This led to a national conversation with some opining that Araujo was “asking for it” and should have never gone to a bar alone at night.
+However, the difference, this time, was that the court proceedings were being FULLY televised.
+This led to a national conversation with some people who were saying that Araujo was “asking for it” and should have never gone to a bar alone at night.

 Araujo was grilled by the defendant’s lawyers, who were trying to poke holes in her story and cast reasonable doubt.
 “Cheryl Araujo was required to testify for hours at a time over a period of several days,” according to ‘The Harms of Crime Media: Essays on the Perpetuation of Racism, Sexism, and Class Stereotypes.’